Michael's Gambit: Plot

-After Eleanor (Kristen Bell) and Jason (Manny Jacinto) barely miss Shawn's (Marc Evan Jackson) deadline to return to the Good Place, Shawn decides the Bad Place is owed two individuals and gives Eleanor, Jason, Chidi (William Jackson Harper), and Tahani (Jameela Jamil) thirty minutes to pick who to send.
+After Eleanor (Kristen Bell) and Jason (Manny Jacinto) barely miss the deadline to return to the Good Place, Shawn (Marc Evan Jackson) decides the Bad Place is owed two individuals and gives Eleanor, Jason, Chidi (William Jackson Harper), and Tahani (Jameela Jamil) thirty minutes to pick who to send.
 Eleanor proposes that she and Jason go, since they arrived in the Good Place by accident.
 Jason resists but is eventually convinced.
 They say their goodbyes, but the "real" Eleanor (Tiya Sircar) appears and announces she would rather go to the Bad Place than stay with Chidi, her supposed soulmate who does not love her.
 This forces the group to reconsider.

 Shawn tells Michael (Ted Danson) privately that Michael will be in trouble for his mistakes.
 Flashbacks show Michael receiving his first neighborhood to design and wondering if there is a better way for architects to do their job.

 As the group discusses who to send now, they quickly descend into arguing.
 Eleanor has a sudden realization and calls Michael and Shawn back.
-She explains it is impossible for them to ever leave for the Bad Place, as the "Good Place" is actually the Bad Place.
-Despite its appearances, the neighborhood presented challenges designed to torture the four humans: Eleanor is surrounded by people who are better than her, Chidi was forced to struggle with Eleanor and Jason's secrets, Jason was left confused and anxious due to his cover story, and Tahani was often left feeling isolated.
-All the other residents are demons working with Michael.
+She explains that it is impossible for them to ever leave for the Bad Place because they have been there all along.
+The neighborhood is actually a pseudo-Good Place presenting challenges designed to psychologically torture the four humans: Eleanor is surrounded by people who are better than her, Chidi was forced to struggle with Eleanor and Jason's secrets, Jason was left confused and anxious due to his cover story, and Tahani was often left feeling isolated.
+The other residents are demons working with Michael.
 In another flashback, Michael pitches his neighborhood as an experiment where humans torture each other without realizing it; Shawn, who is actually Michael's boss, expresses doubts.

 Eleanor asks how Chidi and Tahani, who seem like good people, ended up in the Bad Place.
 Tahani realizes her fundraising efforts were tainted by selfish motivations, and Michael explains that Chidi's rigidity and indecisiveness made others miserable.
-To the humans' horror, Michael announces he will erase their memories to start the experiment over.
+To the humans' horror, Michael announces he will erase their memories and restart the experiment.
 When Michael steps out to talk to Shawn, Eleanor quickly writes a note and gives it to Janet (D'Arcy Carden).
 Shawn allows Michael to try again but warns that this is his last shot.

 Michael wipes the humans' memories and reboots the neighborhood.
 He welcomes Eleanor to the afterlife again and introduces her new "soulmate", Chris Baker (Luke Guldan).
 When Chris leaves, Janet appears and gives Eleanor her note, which reads "Eleanor — Find Chidi".